 The famous El Rocio Village is also located in the province of Huelva.
 A curious village is used by thousands of pilgrims ( Rocieros ) who flock to the village from all over Spain making their annual dusty pilgrimage to pay homage to the Virgen del Rocio, one of Andalucias biggest festivals, the Romeria del Rocio.

-El Rocio is a delighful and uniquely historic town with wide, sandy streets, cowboy-hated horse-riding farmers and a frontier-like feeling.
+El Rocio is a delightful and uniquely historic town with wide, sandy streets, cowboy-hatted horse-riding farmers and a frontier-like feeling.

-Celebrated for more then 800 years, the Rocio pilgrimage is an extraordinary spectacle, with whole village communities and local “brotherhoods” from Huelva, Sevilla and even Malaga converging on horseback in lavishly decorated carts.
+Celebrated for more than 800 years, the Rocio pilgrimage is an extraordinary spectacle, with whole village communities and local “brotherhoods” from Huelva, Sevilla and even Malaga converging on horseback in lavishly decorated carts.

 Book Tours in Advance